This article may contain links from our affiliate partners. Please read how we make money!

 Best Granite Stone Pans – Reviews

-- Non-stick & Easy to Clean – The nonstick interior is made...
+- Non-stick & Easy to Clean – The cookware body is made of...

-- Ergonomic Design Handle – The Bakelite handles are...
+- Wood Effect Handle – The Bakelite handle are comfortable...

 This 12-inch pan is made of a cast aluminum core for rapid and even heating, with a secondary granite stone cladding and PFOA-free non-stick layer.
 It weighs a shade under 3lb with a 5mm deep base for heat conduction.
 This means that you’ll get no hotspots in your omelet, and the weight will give you control to slide it neatly onto the plate.
 This pan, handle and all, is oven-safe to 350°.